-- 3 Run the SAS Deployment Wizard to install only.
+- 3 Run the SAS Deployment Wizard with it set to install only.

-Figure A1.5 SAS Deployment Wizard Install Mode
+Figure A1.2 SAS Deployment Wizard Install Mode

-Follow the directions in the topic "Deploy SAS Visual Analytics Interactively."
+Follow the directions in the topic, "[Deploy SAS Visual Analytics Interactively](#)" on [page 59](#).
 When the Select Deployment Type page appears, make sure that you choose Install SAS Software.
 Make sure that Configure SAS Software is deselected.
-For more information, see "[Specify Configuration Information](#)" on page 58.
+For more information, see "[Specify Configuration Information](#)" on [page 69](#).